palantir/gradle-baseline/docs/best-practices/java-coding-guidelines/readme.md

 scheme.
 If you can't "prove" to yourself that your synchronization scheme is correct, then it probably isn't.
-Note that "prove" is in quotes here — we're not expecting a detailed mathematical proof, just some sort of a tight argument.
+Note that "prove" is in quotes here — we're not expecting a detailed mathematical proof, just some sort of tight argument.

 Make sure all data that is accessed by multiple threads is protected by a lock, marked final/immutable, or marked volatile.
 Ensure that data is